luebken/custom-dashboards/operator/README.md

 # Operator

-This folder contains code to automate the creation of custom-dashbaords in
+This folder contains an Operator to automate the creation of custom-dashbaords by leveraging a Kubernetes Custom Resource

 ## Testing